betaxx/BTSXBalance/README.md

 Comma separated file
 ========================
-Create a text file named "addressesCommaSeparated.txt" and type the addresses separated by commas
+If you already know your addreseses, or use another client like "Multibit" just simply create a text file named "addressesCommaSeparated.txt" and type the addresses separated by commas

 ie: jlkjfalkfjalkdfjskjgja,jflkadjlfkafjlafjll